hfeeki/should-dsl/README.rst

     >>> 3 |should| be_into([0, 1, 2])
     Traceback (most recent call last):
     ...
-    ShouldNotSatisfied: 3 is not into [0, 1, 2]
+    ShouldNotSatisfied: expected into [0, 1, 2], got 3

 The ``equal_to`` matcher verifies object equality.
 If you want to ensure identity, you must use ``be`` as matcher::